-Former applicants who reapply for licensure may transfer previously filed documents to the new application file if the documents are available in the Board office.
+Former applicants, who reapply, may transfer previously filed documents if the documents are available in the Board's office.

-The reciprocity method is required for applicants who seek acceptance of education and supervised work experience previously used to obtain a comparable license in another jurisdiction.
-The reciprocity method requires the applicant to document that the license held in another state are equivalent to the standards required for Oregon licensure as a professional counselor or as a marriage and family therapist.
-This method allows 5 or more years of licensure in another state to substitute for some education and some experience requirements.
+The reciprocity method is required for applicants who are currently licensed as an LPC or LMFT (or comparable license) in another jurisdiction and seek acceptance of education and supervised work experience previously completed.
+The reciprocity method requires the applicant to document that the license held in another state is equivalent to the standards required for Oregon licensure as a professional counselor or as a marriage and family therapist.
+For those applicants who have been licensed in another jurisdiction for five or more years, your time of licensure can substitute for some of the education and experience requirements.